TatesTests/hugeo/README.md

 # Gorgdra

 Marasdasdasdketing site template for Hugo.
-Browse throasdasdugh a [live demo](https://sage-turtle.cloudvent.net/).
+Browhkjgjhgjhse throasdasdugh a [live demo](https://sage-turtle.cloudvent.net/).
 Increase the web presence of your brand with this configurable theme.

 ![Hydra template screenshot](static/image/_screenshot.png)